Yunhan0816/band-lyrics-analysis/README.md

 2. clean the data

 ### Analysis: text analysis, sentiment analysis, and word cloud
-Use Word Cloud to generate wordcloud library in python for each artist's wordclouds
+Use wordcloud library in python to generate each artist's wordclouds Use NLTK's sentiment analyzer to generate normalized unidimensional metric of sentiment, finding the positivity, negativity, and neutrality of the lyrics by each artist.